fredpdavis/oshealab_genomic_scripts/README.md

 - results/ - store results from off-the-shelf programs -- eg, results/kallisto/
 - analysis/ - where I do 'secondary' analysis, like making figures

-This package comes with, or builds up, the directory structure above.
+YARP comes with, or builds up, the directory structure above.

 #### ii. don't use weird characters